xrdt/xrdt.github.io/_posts/2019-11-23-thoughtspot-engineering.md

 getting into.

 <u>The Five Engineering Teams</u>:
-* Falcon (built our in-house database and manages data loading interfaces)
+* Falcon (our in-house database and manages data loading interfaces)
 * Sage (search engine.
 Responsible for tokenizing input and turning input into intermediate SQL-like query.
 Also responsible for surfacing completions as user types into search bar)
 * Callosum (application server that manages connections between Sage -> Falcon and Falcon -> Blink.
 Also translates the output from Sage into